 Turn your aisle into a spiral #Ceremony Advice#ceremony#steal-this-idea#wedding in the round October 17 | Catherine Clark bijouxandbits Photo by Katie McGee We've seen some weddings in the round before, but Jenni and Shaun's "spiral aisle" is pretty genius.
 Not only does it make a great photo from above, it would also allow all your guests to totally check out your outfit as you walk in the spiral.
 It's all very Yellow Brick Road and I'm loving it!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS Danielle & Gonzalo's bilingual dance party wedding NEXT An art gallery wedding with style to spare Show/Hide comments [ 11 ] Love this idea!
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Danielle & Gonzalo's bilingual dance party wedding NEXT An art gallery wedding with style to spare Show/Hide comments [ 11 ] Love this idea!
 2 agree Reply This is fantastic!
 It invokes all the great symbolism that comes along with a never ending spiral : ) 2 agree Reply It looks cool in an overhead photograph.
 Yet, I have to wonder if it leaves some of the guests out of the ceremony.
 The bridesmaids & groomsmen are standing.
 Can guests in the outer spiral easily see through them to view the happy couple exchange vows?
 2 agree Reply I love this idea, but I'm wondering, what about the folks stuck looking at everyone's butts?
 Do the couple and attendants and such rotate during the ceremony to give everyone a good view?
 1 agrees Reply I want use a spiral aisle for our wedding with approx 50 guests… not sure if it would look right with that many people?
 Also, not having a bridal party – so it would just be bride, groom, officiant.
 I'd like to hear from a couple who has used this… 3 agree Reply Hey guys.
 This is actually me and my husband.
 I just wanted to let ya'll know that yes, this does run the risk of some people getting a glorious view of the wedding party's butts, which is why asking your event planner/rental vender/helpers to SPACE OUT the seats is important :)- that way guests can scoot over if needed.
 This seating arrangement has a story behind it – only 6 members of my family were able to attend the wedding and this was a few months after my mother passed away (making the lack of family attendance more disappointing than it normally would be for me).
 The spiral helped me to avoid the traditional, bride-side/groom-side arrangement (which would have been a reminder of the lack of my family attending) and it symbolized the blending of my family, my husband's family, and our close friends into one big awesome family.
 To me, that meant more than making sure everyone could see the ceremony.
 13 agree Reply Hey there!
 We're planning to do this at our 10/4 wedding.
 Did you have a floorplan/grid or did you just eyeball it?
 Any tips?
-Reply I love the idea…any thoughts on how to make it more of a maze for us to wander thru from opposite sides on our way to "finding each other" without it looking chaotic?
+2 agree Reply I love the idea…any thoughts on how to make it more of a maze for us to wander thru from opposite sides on our way to "finding each other" without it looking chaotic?
 Reply I absolutely loved this idea (spirals holding special meaning for the celt in me) but unfortunately my groom is going to be so nervous to be in front of people let alone surrounded by them.
 Reply Well, we've pretty much decided we want this.
 We're getting married in our meadow, and what I think will happen is we will have the closest seats reserved for bridal party to take at some point, so that everyone has as clear a view of the ceremony as possible.
 I have very little family, no parents, so the "surrounding" and "embracing" feeling really appeals to me.
 Since we'll get married after I'm through with cancer treatment, the sense of support and merging of my friends, his friends, and his family into one is even more significant.
 Reply This is a beautiful idea.
 When I saw a picture of it I couldn't wait to show my fiance.
 It is perfect for us.
 It is what we would like to do for our ceremony as the symbolism of walking the spiral really appeals to both of us and we think it is great that it gives everyone a clear view of us as we walk to the center and it gives us a chance to see and acknowledge all our loved ones we have around us as we go.
 We have plenty of space for the spiral since we are doing our wedding on the family farm.
 But we have some concern about the potential size of the spiral since we will likely have around 60-70 people in attendance and it may be difficult for everyone to comfortably see and hear everything during the ceremony itself so we have to figure that part out.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.